How I Medicate with Medical Marijuana

-CBD lotions.
-They reduce my pain within minutes and my skin clears up faster than with any prescription cream that I have ever used in the past.
+CBD lotions, they reduce my pain within minutes and my skin clears up faster than with any prescription cream that I have ever used in the past.
 Good news for those who don’t live where MMJ is legal; CBD products are legal in all 50 states and can be ordered online.*

-Medical marijuana for muscle and bone pain
+A combination for muscle and bone pain

 I use a combination of indica edibles, tinctures, and CBD lotions.
 I prefer edibles like Cheeba Chew as I can pinch off small portions for micro dosing.
 How much I use depends on my pain level.
 If I am experiencing a lower pain level I only use a CBD tincture or lotion.